kuzentio/mitra/README.md

 *    test - run ``manage.py tests`` inside container
 *    codestyle - runs codestyles checks
 *    shell_plus - alias for ``manage.py shell_plus``

+It could be an issue if try to run tests before container were provisioned, then try to wait until provision would be done, then run ``make test``